p-lau/profile/README.md

 # This is a monorepo for my website

-`/site` contains the SvelteKit website.
+`/site` contains the main portfolio website.
-`/blog` contains a list of my blogs.
+`/blog` contains my blog posts.